aikidouser/NSYSU.UNIX_Assignment/A3/md/README_for_hereitems.md

 - (rm -f ~/D/T*/*;

-  - This part empties any files that a previous "Hereitems" might have left in the "There is a" directory.
+  - This part empties any files that a previous `Hereitems` might have left in the `There is a` directory.
-  - It also uses "(" to start a subshell, so that the we will be able to temporarily change the directory inside of the subshell, and then revert back to the original directory when the ")" is reached.
+  - It also uses `(` to start a subshell, so that the we will be able to temporarily change the directory inside of the subshell, and then revert back to the original directory when the `)` is reached.

 - `ls -d * | grep __?__ | tr \\n \ `

   - This part was discussed on lines 38-52, above.

-- cp `...` ~/D/T* &>~/X
+- `cp $(...) ~/D/T* &>~/X`

-  - This part copies the files that you want to tell the player about, from the current directory into the "There is a" directory.
+  - This part copies the files that you want to tell the player about, from the current directory into the `There is a` directory.

 > Note: This is a copy, not a move.
 > Note: Not all of the synonyms are copied, only the noun that we want to use in the display message.